• Skip to main content

 And then, on the sides she has “extras”; such as affirmations, reminders of food choices, positive quotes, etc… which all add substance to the daily “what to do” entries.

-That is a brilliant little touch – because we ALL benefit from the constant reminders of why we are doing all the positive things we are doing.
+– because we ALL benefit from the constant reminders of why we are doing all the positive things we are doing.
 We need constant reminders of the benefits we derive from the good things we do.

 Some people like to pre-plan the week – while others go one day at a time.
 There is no right or wrong on that – it simply has to fit your preference, and work for you.